nevdelap/ned/README.md

 ### To Install in Debian, Ubuntu and other Debian  based distros.

 Download the 64-bit or 32-bit deb file from the latest release: https://github.com/nevdelap/ned/releases.
-They package a single musl binary of `ned` with no dependencies.
+They package a single musl binary of `ned` and its man page with no dependencies.

 # TL;DR